Bowenn/test-public/README.md

 # test-public
-Contains some test sample/work I tried, for understanding better.
+Contains some samples/works I tried, for programming better.